Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 It was named through survival, years before there was any clinical language to describe it.

 Isa'Rose is the soul retriever.
 The integrated Self.
 The one who journeys back into the dark not to be lost there but to find what has been waiting.
-She holds the capacity to go back for Jypze and Lucia without being consumed by what she finds.
+She has the capacity to go back for Jypze and Lucia without being consumed by what she finds.

 Jypze is the scattered soul fragment.
 The piece that decided at eight years old that it was not safe to be fully here.
 The tender, bright, wildly alive part that went underground to protect itself and has been waiting in the cold ever since for someone to come back.